mreider/agilemarkdown/docs/index.md

 Absolutely.
 Yes.
 Here's why:

-1. It's easy.
-Backlogs are directories.
-Stories are files
+1. It's easy - backlogs are directories & stories are files
-2. It's flexible.
-You can use any editor you want
+2. It's flexible - any editor works
-3. Non technical folks can learn markdown easily
+3. Everyone likes markdown
-4. Technical folks ♥ it cuz they can use a terminal all day
+4. Technical folks can edit files in a terminal
-5. Conflicts in git are good - they encourage conversations
+5. Files managed in git - merge conflicts encourage conversations

 ## What is Agile Markdown?